BitcoinDesign/Guide/guide/glossary.md

 ### Address
 A Bitcoin address is an identifier of 26-35 alphanumeric characters that is used to receive bitcoin.
 There are [several address formats](https://en.bitcoin.it/wiki/List_of_address_prefixes) based on different specifications.
 Users need to know this information during backup for future recovery so applications should inform users which format it uses as support varies across applications.

+When users enter an address, these formats have specific prefixes so it is possible to instantly determine which format is being used.

-Here are some more details about the three most common ones:
+These are the three most common ones:

 **Legacy address - [P2PKH](https://en.bitcoin.it/wiki/Transaction#Pay-to-PubkeyHash)**<br/>
 Stands for pay-to-pubkey-hash, i.e pay to a hash of the recipient’s public key.
 This was the original address format for bitcoin and is often called *legacy address*.